aryeh-nigri/movies/README.md

 # Movies App

 jQuery app that fetches movie data from the OMDB API.
+Using BootStrap to get a responsive website, and also with elements that only show on mobile devices.

 ## Usage